raja3233/Dadi/README.md

 # Dadi

-Dadi is a old traditional game.
+Dadi is an old traditional game.

 # installation